 This hearty corn chowder is simple, and makes use of any types of leftovers we have.
 Perfect one pot, one bowl meal for the cozy cold seasons

-- 1 can of low sodium cream of corn
+- 1 can cream of corn (low sodium)

 - 2 medium potatoes (diced)